Brands That Sponsor Rafael Nadal

 In addition to Nadal’s uncle and long-time coach Toni Nadal, the team at the Academy consists of coaches and other professionals that have accompanied Rafa during his sporting career.

 Nadal’s Other Business Interests

 In 2016, Nadal opened a Spanish restaurant TATEL inside the Ritz-Carlton South Beach.
-His partners in the project included basketball player Pau Gasol and Enrique Iglesias.
+His partners in the project included basketball players Pau Gasol and Enrique Iglesias.

-Nadal also owns a real estate in Madrid, Spain.
+Nadal also owns real estate in Madrid, Spain.
 His properties included a 19th- century building there.

 Ana Maria Parera, Nadal’s mother, is the President of the foundation.
 Sebastian Nadal, Nadal’s father is one of the trustees.

 Not surprisingly, Nadal has a logo that is a stylized version of a bull.
 Nadal wears shirts, jackets, shoes (bull logo on the right shoe and “RAFA” on the left shoe), and hats with the bull logo.

 The logo wonderfully captures the hustling, never-give-up player that Nadal is, especially on clay courts.